 - active participation in practical exercises, role-plays, simulations, etc;

 - constructive interaction with group members through honest disclosures and respectful listening; and

 - readiness to adopt and justify a reasoned personal position on issues that arise.

 The required active participation includes co-leading group practice, participation as an active group member and contribution to the evaluation of the group-leading done by fellow students.

-You must speak directly to your tutor and co-leader, giving at least 48 hrs notice to postpone your tute presentation and only on the grounds of medical or other exceptional personal circumstances with the support of appropriate medical or counsellor documentation.
+You must speak directly to your tutor and co-leader, giving at least 48 hrs notice to postpone your tute presentation and only on the grounds of medical or other exceptional personal circumstances with the support of appropriate medical documentation.

 Required IT skills

 You must be able to word process assessments so that they are well presented, search the library data bases for relevant journal articles and access the UCLearn Web site for this unit.
 It is the individual student's responsibility to access appropriate help from the university IT services or the library if he or she does not have adequate skills.
 Students are expected to familiarize themselves with any audio-visual aids and their operation well prior to their presentations.

 Work placement, internships or practicums